decred/dcrdocs/docs/governance/politeia/politeia-censorship.md

 ## Recourse

-If a user feels they have been unjustly censored, they are free to show their provably censored proposal to the [community](../../getting-started/beginner-guide.md#community) at large and build support for their submission to be uncensored (which admins have the ability to do).
-Proposals can also be resubmitted at any time after incorporating feedback from the admins or other community members.
+If a user feels they have been unjustly censored, they are free to show their provably censored proposal to the [community](../../getting-started/beginner-guide.md#community) at large and build support for their proposal.
+Proposals can be resubmitted at any time.
 Users are responsible for hosting any censored content if they wish to share it externally.

 ### Don't trust, verify